MarcelMichau/azure-service-bus-reference/README.md

 These steps assume that you have an existing Resource Group with permissions to deploy resources into it.

+1. Ensure you have the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.

-1. Create an Azure Service Bus Namespace for testing:
+2. Create an Azure Service Bus Namespace for testing:

 ```
 az servicebus namespace create --resource-group <resource_group_name> --name <your_service_bus_namespace_name> --location southafricanorth
 ```

-2. Grab the Service Bus Endpoint URL in the format `<your_service_bus_namespace_name>.servicebus.windows.net` and paste that into both `Program.cs` files in each of the Producer & Consumer projects.
+3. Grab the Service Bus Endpoint URL in the format `<your_service_bus_namespace_name>.servicebus.windows.net` and paste that into both `Program.cs` files in each of the Producer & Consumer projects.

-3. The examples create/delete the necessary Queues + Topics + Subscriptions in code.
+4. The examples create/delete the necessary Queues + Topics + Subscriptions in code.
 In order to allow this, assign yourself the `Azure Service Bus Data Owner` Role to the Service Bus you just created:

 ```
 Get your Azure AD Object ID: